evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 ## Battery, Range, and Charging

-Tesla Model Y Standard Range has four battery options with different specifications.
-Below you see how this affects range and charging.

 ### CATL LFP Europa/China market

 The high-capacity battery has a gross capacity of 60.0 kWh and a net usable capacity of 55.0 kWh, providing a 5.0 kWh buffer (8.3%) for battery protection.
 With a nominal voltage of 340 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 The Lithium-Ion battery utilizes [LFP technology](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp), offering both benefits and drawbacks compared to typical NCA/NMC batteries.